AnVu1408/Linear-Regression-Model/README.md

 This project provides a simple interactive linear regression tool built in a Jupyter Notebook.
 It works with any `.csv` file and lets you choose independent (`X`) and dependent (`Y`) variables for single-variable linear regression.
 This model also help you predict the value of dependent variable base on independent variable.

+p/s: for everyone who is struggling with statistic class like me =))

 ---

 ## 📁 Files